Types of Therapy

 Dialectical Behavior Therapy (DBT) was created by Dr. Marsha Linehan and designed to treat Borderline Personality Disorder.
 It has since been recognized as an effective, evidence-based treatment for a wide variety of issues including self-harm, suicide ideation, addiction, eating disorders, intense mood swings, impulsive behavior, lashing out at loved ones, and other forms of emotion dysregulation.
 DBT involves a combination of individual therapy, group skills training (a multi-family group for teenagers in DBT), and phone coaching in between sessions.
 During skills training and in individual therapy, skills learned include emotion regulation, mindfulness, distress tolerance, and interpersonal effectiveness.

 At Equilibrium, I provide comprehensive DBT following the protocols set out in research to ensure that the therapy provided will be most effective.
-I am part of a consultation team with several other DBT therapists and Dr. Charles Swenson, a DBT expert who has worked closely with Dr. Marsha Linehan in developing and researching DBT.
+I am part of a DBT consultation team and occasionally consult with Dr. Charles Swenson, a DBT expert who has worked closely with Dr. Marsha Linehan in developing and researching DBT.

 I provide Couples Therapy to couples from all walks of life, including those in polyamorous relationships, D/S and kinky relationships, relationships where one or more members of the couple are transgendered, and relationships where one or more members of the couple are in the armed forces.
 I have experience with and knowledge of the unique issues that come up in these various types of relationships.
 In my work with couples my focus is on helping each member to grow individually so they can come together in a more effective way.
 I utilize a DBT approach to couples therapy as well as an attachment-based perspective.